-Following successful completion of part three or the degree you will have a coherent, systematic and detailed knowledge of criminology and sociology.
+Following successful completion of part three or the degree you will have a coherent, systematic and detailed knowledge of sociology.
 You will be able to design and develop techniques of either quantitative or qualitative analysis appropriate to a range of topics within the discipline and draw on existing research and scholarship to demonstrate your role as a reflective practitioner.

-You must take the 45 credit Sociology Project module and choose 30 credits from criminology Core Electives (45 if you wish) and up to a further 45 credits from elective modules some of which will require pre-requisites.
+You must take the 45 credit Sociology Project module and choose 30 credits from Core

+Electives (up to 45 if you wish), and up to a further 45 credits from elective modules some of which will require pre-requisites.